 My "real" given name is one I like, but I do not like it to be changed or shortened or modified in any way when people address me.
 I have had a variety of other names given to me as terms of endearment within family relationships, only one of which is used by close relatives nowadays, and I use it myself when contacting them.

 I use various terms of endearment towards my husband in private, but I certainly would not use them in public.
-Any reference to a person in a way that is likely to cause them embarrassment is a form of shame, not the use of an endearing name.
+Any reference to a person in a way that is likely to cause them embarrassment is a form of shame.
+The use of an "endearing" name always depends on respect.

 Term of endearment - Wikipedia